DIKU-EDU/kudos/docs/system-calls.rst

 arguments in ``a1``, ``a2`` and ``a3``.
 If there is a need to pass more arguments for a system call, this can be easily achieved by making one of the arguments a memory pointer which points to a structure containing rest of the arguments.

-After the arguments are in place, the special machine instruction ``syscall`` is executed.
-It generates a system call exception and thus transfers control to the kernel exception handler.
 The return value of the system call is placed in a predefined register by the system call handler.
 In KUDOS the standard return value register ``v0`` is used.

+After the arguments are in place, the special machine instruction ``syscall`` is executed.
+The ``syscall`` instruction, in one, atomic instruction, does the
+following:

+1. sets the CPU core into **kernel mode**,
+2. **disables interrupts**, and
+3. causes a system call exception.

+When an instruction causes an exception, while the CPU core is in user mode, control is transfered to the user exception handler (defined in ``kudos/proc/$ARCH/exception.c``).

-The system call exception is handled then as follows (note that not all details are mentioned here):
+The system call exception is then handled as follows (note that not all details are mentioned here):

 1. The context is saved as with any exception or interrupt.